dcastelline/Express-Note-Taker/README.md

     LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-  ## Tests
-  To test the program, the user needs to change directory into the Develop folder.
-From the terminal, run the command "npm run test" to begin the tests.

   ## Questions
   If there are questions, I can be contacted via GitHub.<br>